 For croplands, the ensemble performed as well as or better than any individual model across most accuracy metrics, with a mean absolute error (MAE) for the growing season of 12.9%% (78.28 mm), and a MAE value of 17.82% (15.85 mm) at monthly time steps.
 The mean bias error is less than 7% for both the growing season and monthly averages, indicating that many of the errors are random errors, and the overall bias in the OpenET ensemble values are minimal for croplands.

-However, from the limited number of cropland in-situ flux stations located in very arid environments, it is evident that some models have a systematic low bias for smaller agricultural areas in arid regions, and the MAD outlier filtering approach does not filter outliers as desired due to the large range is model estimates.
+However, from the limited number of cropland in-situ flux stations located in very arid environments, it is evident that some models have a systematic low bias for smaller agricultural areas in arid regions, and the MAD outlier filtering approach does not filter outliers as desired due to the large range is model values.
 This may result in a low bias in the ensemble average.
-These areas are often indicated by fields with a wide range of ET estimates across the ensemble of ET models.
+These areas are often indicated by fields with a wide range of ET values across the ensemble of ET models.

 For natural land cover types, there is a bigger range in the accuracy metrics, but values for slope and bias errors are still reasonable for all land cover types.
 We did see a positive bias in evergreen and mixed forests, highlighting some key areas for future research and continued refinement.
 Additional information and technical details are available in the OpenET Intercomparison and Accuracy Assessment Report.